Howard scores best-ever 33 points, Storm buries 12 threes to throttle Lynx

 Seattle led by 10 at halftime but stretched the edge to 68-47 on a three-pointer by Clark with 3:07 remaining in the third.
 The Storm took a 71-54 lead into the final quarter.

-Seattle opened the game on a 15-4 run as Minnesota made just two of its first eight shots.

-The Storm led 26-16 after the first quarter and 40-30 at halftime behind 25 combined points from Howard and Whitcomb.
+Seattle opened on a 15-4 run as Minnesota made just two of its first eight shots and led 26-16 after the first quarter and 40-30 at halftime.

-Sylvia Fowles had 16 points and seven rebounds to lead Minnesota (10-8).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.